hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > The master's objects, to obtain the pelf;
 >
-> Should any donee be advertised that's known
+> Should any dance be advertised that's known
 >
 > To the inventor, and to him alone,
 >